phaserjs/phaser/README.md

 * Weapon.fire and all related methods (fireAtXY, fireAtPointer, fireAtSprite) now all return the instance of the Phaser.Bullet that was fired, or `null` if nothing was fired.
 Previously it would return a boolean, but this change allows you to perform additional processing on the Bullet as required (thanks @JTronLabs #2696)
 * Sound.loopFull now returns the Sound instance that was looped (thanks @hilts-vaughan #2697)
 * ArcadePhysics Body.rotation now reads its initial value from sprite.angle instead of sprite.rotation.
 The property was immediately replaced with the correct value in Body.preUpdate regardless, but it keeps it consistent (thanks @samme #2708)
+* Weapon.fire now tracks rotation properly, when using an offset and tracking a sprite (thanks @bobonthenet #2672)

 ### Bug Fixes